VortX-DAO/mxbi/README.md

 npm run build && cd lib && npm link && chmod +x /opt/homebrew/bin/mxbi
 ```

-This will build the tool and create a symbolic link to the tool in the `/opt/homebrew/bin` directory, which allows you to run the tool by typing `mxbi` in the command line.
+This will build the tool, create a symbolic link to the tool in the `/opt/homebrew/bin` directory, and set executable permissions, which allows you to run the tool by typing `mxbi` in the command line.

+### Issues

+If you encounter any issues while using mxbi, please file an issue in the GitHub repository.

+### Contributing

+Contributions to mxbi are always welcome.
+If you're interested in contributing, please fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

-## License
+### License

 mxbi is released under the MIT License.
 See the `LICENSE` file for details.